colinleach/learning-track-doodles/kotlin/concepts/chars/about.md

 Languages designed after about 2005 have the huge advantage that a reasonably stable Unicode standard already existed.

-Kotlin (first released 2011) was able to assume that users would use a variety of (human) languages, and would need Unicode to express them.
+Kotlin (first released in 2011) was able to assume that users would use a variety of (human) languages, and would need Unicode to express them.

 Note that there is no attempt to implement the full Unicode standard, which uses up to six bytes per character.

 Characters in Kotlin are all 16-bit: enough to express most written alphabets, but not a wide range of emojis.
-The

 Character literals are written in single-quotes, and are distinct from strings written in double quotes.
 This is probably obvious to people from the C/C++ world, but potentially confusing to Python and JavaScript programmers.

 ```kotlin